pantheon-systems/documentation/source/docs/articles/sites/migrate.md

 ### Evaluate Your Site

 1. Review your codebase.
  - Are you running another application in addition to WordPress or Drupal?
-See [Known Limitations](/docs/articles/sites/known-limitations/#one-application-per-site).
+See [Platform Considerations](/docs/articles/sites/platform-considerations/#one-application-per-site).
 2. Measure your database size.
 3. Locate your non-version-controlled static assets.
 4. Review your logs.